15 Best Running Trails In Las Vegas You Can Visit Today

 While Centennial Hills Park offers an easy, scenic trail around a lake, Mountain’s Edge Regional Park provides a more challenging terrain for runners who enjoy a more difficult workout.

-This park is located in the southwest part of Las Vegas and offers a range of trails with varying levels of difficulty.
+This park is located in the southwest part of Las Vegas and offers a range of running trails with varying levels of difficulty.

 The 1.1-mile Exploration Peak Trail is a steep, rocky climb that takes you up to the top of Exploration Peak, offering stunning views of the city and surrounding mountains.